Authentic New Orleans Shrimp and Grits

 3. Peel and devein the shrimp.

-4. Add butter and garlic over medium heat in a large skillet until the butter is melted and the garlic becomes fragrant.
+4. Add butter and garlic over medium-high heat in a large skillet until the butter is melted and the garlic becomes fragrant.

-5. Add Worcestershire sauce, crab boil, Cajun seasoning, and herbs, and beer.
+5. Add Worcestershire sauce, crab boil, Cajun seasonings, herbs, and beer.
 Stir to combine.

 New Orleans shrimp and grits sauce in a skillet

 2. Flip the shrimp when it begins to turn pink and shrink.
-Cook for one minute and remove the shrimp.
+Cook for one minute, then remove it.

-3. Continue to cook the sauce until it reduces by a third, then remove it from the heat.
+3. Cook the sauce until it reduces by a third, then remove it from the heat.

 4. Add butter and stir until the butter melts into the sauce.